illia-tereshchuk/EfficyDemo/README-DRAFT.txt

 For that endpoints I will also name future DTOs.
 This will allow to keep consistency in naming.

-1. Add counter - OK
+1. Add counter - DONE
 /Counters/add

-2. Increase counter - OK
+2. Increase counter - DONE
 /Counters/increase

-3. Get steps by team
+3. Get steps by team - DONE
 /Teams/steps

-4. List all teams with steps summarized
+4. List all teams with steps summarized - DONE /Teams/all
-/Teams/all

 5. For single team, list all employees with steps - OK